This tax guide provides an overview of the indirect tax system and rules to be aware of for doing business in Philippines.

 There is no group VAT registration in the Philippines.

-If a person who is liable to register for VAT fails to register, they shall be liable to pay output VAT as if they were a VAT registered person, but without the benefit of input tax credits for the period in which he was not properly registered.
-Suspension or closure of a business may also be imposed for failure to register.
+If a person who is liable to register for VAT fails to register, they shall be liable to pay output VAT as if they were a VAT-registered person, but without the benefit of input tax credits for the period in which he was not properly registered.
+Suspension or temporary closure of a business may also be imposed for failure to register and shall be lifted only upon compliance with whatever requirements prescribed by the Commissioner in the closure order.

-Overseas companies not established in the Philippines are not required to register for VAT in the Philippines.
+Overseas companies not established in the Philippines are not required to register for VAT in the Philippines, except for nonresident digital service providers (NDSP) who sells digital services consumed in the Philippines.

-The VAT withheld and paid for the non-established business which VAT is passed on to the person or entity in the Philippines may be claimed as input tax.
-The duly filed BIR Form 1600 and proof of payment thereof shall serve as documentary substantiation for the claim of input tax by the person or entity in the Philippines upon filing its own VAT return.
+The VAT withheld and paid for the non-established foreign business and NDSP which VAT is passed on to the person or entity in the Philippines may be claimed as input tax.
+The duly filed BIR Form 1600-VT and proof of payment thereof shall serve as documentary substantiation for the claim of input tax by the person or entity in the Philippines upon filing its own VAT return.

-In case of willful neglect to file VAT return within the prescribed period, or in case a false or fraudulent return is wilfully made, a surcharge of 50% of the deficiency tax shall be collected in addition to the interest imposed on the unpaid amount of tax, and compromise penalty.
+In case of willful neglect to file a VAT return within the prescribed period, or in case a false or fraudulent return is willfully made, a surcharge of 50% of the tax or deficiency tax shall be collected in addition to the interest imposed on the unpaid amount of tax, and compromise penalty.

 All VAT-registered taxpayers are required to submit quarterly summary list of sales (SLS), summary list of purchases (SLP) and, if applicable, summary list of importations (SLI).
 The information in the summary lists is used for computerized matching to detect under declaration of sales and/or purchases.

 VAT-registered persons with discrepancy on their sales and/or purchases shall be notified of the findings through a letter of notice (LN).
+Once the LN was issued to the taxpayer, the taxpayer shall be disqualified from amending his/her/its return covering the period referred to in the LN upon issuance of the same.
 In case the taxpayer refutes the discrepancy, the taxpayer shall be given the opportunity to reconcile its records with the BIR and to submit documentary proofs in support of its arguments.

 In case of no response from the taxpayer, or the taxpayer failed to settle the deficiency tax and corresponding penalties, a letter of assessment shall be issued.